flutter/website/src/debugging.md

 }
 ```

-...will output something like this (the precise details will vary on
+...outputs something like this (the precise details vary by
 the version of the framework, the size of the device, and so forth):

 ```